-First found in County Clare, where they held a family seat as a Dalcassian sept from before the year 1000.
+First found in County Clare (Irish: An Clįr) located on the west coast of Ireland in the province of Munster, where they held a family seat as a Dalcassian sept from before the year 1000.
 However, with the disruptions of the Strongbow Invasion of 1172, they migrated southward to counties Cork and Waterford.
 In Waterford the name is predominantly Hearn and Hearne.

 This web page shows only a small excerpt of our Hearn research.
 Another 250 words(18 lines of text) covering the years 1420, 1566, 1754, 1769, 1797, and 1806 are included under the topic Early Hearn History in all our PDF Extended History products.

 Another 21 words(2 lines of text) are included under the topic Early Hearn Notables in all our PDF Extended History products.